CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/faq.md

 ## FAQ

-Q. Can you update a cluster with a Snapshot ID, ie. update a cluster to use the /shared/build pre-installed software.
+Q. Can you update a cluster with a Snapshot ID, ie. update a cluster to use the /shared/build pre-installed software?

 A. No. An existing cluster can not be updated with a Snapshot ID, solution is to delete the cluster and re-create it. see error: